Examples Tour

 The canonical sources in the bytesandbrains repo:

-bytesandbrains/examples/component_with_dependency.rs: smallest end to end Module, declared dependency, runtime resolution.bytesandbrains/examples/custom_index_hnsw.rs: async Index withContractResponse::Later+ worker-thread completion.bytesandbrains/examples/multi_target_network.rs: three-leaf composition withg.net_out, two Nodes, in-process bus routing.bytesandbrains/examples/federated_learning.rs: canonical FL topology withClientLogic,ServerLogic,ServerReduce, and the framework-shippedFedAvgaggregator.bytesandbrains/examples/single_node_federated_learning.rs: multi-target install on one Node sharingMyModel+FedAvgbindings across client and server partitions.bytesandbrains/examples/custom_compiler_pass.rs: user-suppliedCompilerStageviaCompiler::push_back_stage.bytesandbrains/examples/polymorphic_types.rs: type system tour hitting Lattice, SlotValue, AtomicOpDecl, and TypeSolver in isolation.bytesandbrains/examples/common/mod.rs: sharedBushelper,drive_poll, and stubModel/DataSource/Aggregatorimpls.bytesandbrains/examples/README.md: reading order rationale and feature-flag notes.bytesandbrains/docs/EXAMPLES.md: bb-private architectural notes on the example set.
+bytesandbrains/examples/quickstart.rs: smallest possible end-to-end shape with two no-op Concretes and a one-line Module body.bytesandbrains/examples/component_with_dependency.rs: custom Index declaring a sibling Backend dependency, resolved at runtime viactx.dependency::<T>.bytesandbrains/examples/custom_index_hnsw.rs: async Index withContractResponse::Later+ worker-thread completion.bytesandbrains/examples/multi_target_network.rs: three-leaf composition withg.net_out, two Nodes, in-process bus routing.bytesandbrains/examples/federated_learning.rs: canonical FL topology withClientLogic,ServerLogic,ServerReduce, and the framework-shippedFedAvgaggregator.bytesandbrains/examples/single_node_federated_learning.rs: multi-target install on one Node sharingMyModel+FedAvgbindings across client and server partitions.bytesandbrains/examples/custom_compiler_pass.rs: user-suppliedCompilerStageviaCompiler::push_back_stage.bytesandbrains/examples/polymorphic_types.rs: type system tour hitting Lattice, SlotValue, AtomicOpDecl, and TypeSolver in isolation.bytesandbrains/examples/common/mod.rs: sharedBushelper,drive_poll, and stubModel/DataSource/Aggregatorimpls.bytesandbrains/examples/README.md: reading order rationale and feature-flag notes.bytesandbrains/docs/EXAMPLES.md: bb-private architectural notes on the example set.